JUMPSTONIK/JUMPSTONIK/README.md

 - etc.

 ## My projects
-I may not have a lot of experiencie, but here you can see some of the projects I have done.
-Most of these project you can find them in my repositories.
-All the clients of all my projects are deployed in netlify and my APIs in Heroku.
+I may not have a lot of experiencie, but here you can see and use some of the projects I have done.
+Most of these project are in my repositories.
+The clients of all my projects are deployed in netlify and my APIs in Heroku.
 - [Heroes App](https://jumpstonik-heroes-app.netlify.app/)(get access to the API [here](https://cors-anywhere.herokuapp.com/corsdemo))
 - [JSON To CSV converte](https://jumpstonik-json-to-csv.netlify.app/)
 - [Pomodoro](https://jumpstonik-pomodoro.netlify.app/)